tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

 ### 16. Students Do: Portfolio Planner Part 2 (20 mins)

 In this activity, students will work in pairs to continue from where they left off in Part 1 of their portfolio evaluation.
-In this next part, students will evaluate correlations and Sharpe ratios of the 10 stocks, and then filter by only noncorrelated and positive Sharpe ratio stocks.
+In this next part, students will evaluate correlations and Sharpe ratios of the 10 stocks, and then filter by only non-correlated and positive Sharpe ratio stocks.
 They will also set equal-weighted portfolio allocations to the remaining stocks and perform an analysis of a $10,000 investment in the portfolio over time.
 Finally, they will compare the $10,000 investment in the portfolio to other $10,000 investments in lesser-optimized portfolios.

 **File:** [portfolio_planner_part_2.ipynb](Activities/09-Stu_Portfolio_Planner_Part_II/Unsolved/portfolio_planner_part_2.ipynb)